 Morning Strength & Stretch

-This is the perfect “movement snack,” whether you just woke up, or have been up since dawn.
-It’s a 35 minute class that was designed with the “senior” crowd in mind (though all are welcome!).
-We’ll work on dynamic balancing techniques, practice getting up & down from the floor, use weights & other props to gain better joint awareness, and we’ll always end the class with some satisfying stretches!
+This 35 minute class is the perfect “movement snack,” where we’ll focus on movements and methods to help us age well.
+We’ll work on dynamic balancing techniques, practice getting up & down from the floor, use props, weights, & other tools to gain better joint & body awareness, and we’ll always end the class with some satisfying stretches!

 This class offers students a dynamic and comprehensive flow series which will include sun salutations, standing and balancing postures, twists, stretches, folds, back bends and of course, everyone’s favorite…savasana!
 These will be presented within a structure that will focus on a particular theme each class: part of the anatomy, peak pose, pranayama, mindfulness, Hindu deities, and more!